 Everyone has a beauty treat they love.
 For me, it was always my nails.
 I loved going in for a full set of brand new acrylics or gels.
 When my hands look great, I just feel better.
 Unfortunately, that gets a little expensive after a while.
 I was paying $40+ per set and sometimes more depending on what 'extras' I wanted like UV gel or airbrush French manicure.

-* Check the end of the post for an update and video link showing how to fill the nails after and keep them looking great.
+* Check at the end of the post for a DIY nail update and video link showing how to fill the nails after and keep them looking great.

 I did the French tip nails on my first try, sitting at my desk while I watched a movie on Netflix.
 Guess what - you can too.
 You just need these little gems...